-If your vehicle is equipped with a traction control system, it may be beneficial to disengage the traction control system while attempting to rock the vehicle.
+Your vehicle is equipped with a traction control system.
+It may be beneficial to disengage the traction control system while attempting to rock the vehicle.

 Do not rock the vehicle if the engine is not at normal operating temperature or damage to the transmission may occur.